-The Master of Arts in Education with an emphasis in Educational Technology program at Lindenwood University will prepare you to assume roles of leadership in instructional technology settings in school, business, and industry.
+The Master of Arts in Education in Educational Technology program at Lindenwood University will prepare you to assume roles of leadership in instructional technology settings in school, business, and industry.

 What is Educational Technology?